-The scriptures for Easter Sunday present a range of responses and implications for understanding the resurrection of Jesus.
 Mary Magdalene responds with concern for Jesus.
 For her it is relational.
 She comes early in the morning, "while it was still dark."
-She sees that the stone is rolled away and runs to tell the disciples that Jesus' body has been taken.
+She sees that the stone is rolled away and that the tomb is empty.
+She runs to tell the disciples that Jesus' body has been taken.
 Peter and the other disciple run to the tomb to investigate what has happened.
 They see the burial cloths and that Jesus' body is no longer there.
 It would not be normal for thieves to remove the burial cloths.
 It would take too much time.
 Remember when Lazarus came out of the tomb, he came out in burial linens.
 For the "other" disciple, the empty tomb leads him to believe in the resurrection, but he does not understand it.
 Peter does not yet believe.
 He is still trying to understand and conceive this new event.
 He only comes to believe in seeing the Lord later that day when Jesus appears to him.